The ESHG ‘National’ Fellowships

 Moreover, the CSHG will also consider the following specific criteria to evaluate applications submitted:

-- Academic merit and Impact of submitted abstract in the field of Human Genetics
+- Academic merit and impact of submitted abstract in the field of Human Genetics

 - Achievements and previous experience (publications, presentations, awards, invited lectures, research grants and teaching activities) of the candidate.